net-lisias-kspu/Kerbal-Joint-Reinforcement/README.md

-# Kerbal Joint Reinforcement /L :: KSP  1.4+; 1.5 Updated
+# Kerbal Joint Reinforcement /L

 Physics stabilizer plugin for Kerbal Space Program.
 Fork by Lisias.

-This branch is KSP 1.5, 1.4, 1.3 and (perhaps?)
-1.2 compatible, with configuration/settings files saved to `<KSP_ROOT>/PluginData`.
+This branch is confirmed to be KSP 1.5, 1.4, 1.3 and 1.2 compatible, with configuration/settings files saved to `<KSP_ROOT>/PluginData`.

 This fork has assured backward compatibility with ferram4's KJR.